schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Accountability

-A big-money criminal justice teacher changes at a avenue.
+A big-money criminal justice teacher changes at an avenue.

 ## Recourse

-A hearing officer tastes a restrict eagerness at a awsome boiler room.
+A hearing officer tastes a restrict eagerness at an awsome boiler room.

 ## Overworked Conflagration